andrew/nesbitt.io/_posts/2025-12-26-how-uv-got-so-fast.md

 uv installs packages faster than pip by an order of magnitude.
 The usual explanation is "it's written in Rust."
 That's true, but it doesn't explain much.
 Plenty of tools are written in Rust without being notably fast.
 The interesting question is what design decisions made the difference.

-Charlie Marsh's [Jane Street talk](https://www.janestreet.com/tech-talks/uv-an-extremely-fast-python-package-manager/) and a [Xebia engineering deep-dive](https://xebia.com/blog/uv-the-engineering-secrets-behind-pythons-speed-king/) do an excellent job at covering the technical details.
-Let's dig into the design decisions that led to it: standards that enable fast paths, things uv drops that pip supports, and optimizations that don't require Rust at all.
+Charlie Marsh's [Jane Street talk](https://www.janestreet.com/tech-talks/uv-an-extremely-fast-python-package-manager/) and a [Xebia engineering deep-dive](https://xebia.com/blog/uv-the-engineering-secrets-behind-pythons-speed-king/) cover the technical details well.
+The interesting parts are the design decisions: standards that enable fast paths, things uv drops that pip supports, and optimizations that don't require Rust at all.

 ## The standards that made uv possible